Election 2020: DCMP Accessible Media, Teaching Ideas, and Resources on Elections and Voting

 A Political Profile of Persons With Disabilities: Pew Research Center

-The potential of the disabled as a voting bloc has also attracted attention in this 2016 campaign.
+The potential of the disabled as a voting bloc has attracted attention from political campaigns.
 Overall, Americans with disabilities have thought about the upcoming election and care about who wins at rates similar to Americans without disabilities.
 However, on the whole, those with disabilities are less likely to turn out to vote on Election Day, as they face a number of obstacles to voting.

 Help America Vote - What is HAVA?